‘A fragile hope’: Everything we know about the first phase of Trump’s Gaza peace deal

 In theory, Trump’s plan should answer both concerns.
 It draws a roadmap for immediately returning the hostages still in Gaza, and by removing Hamas from power, it should win support from the right.

 In practice, the politics remain fractured.
-While lawmakers on both sides of the Knesset voiced support, Finance Minister Bezalel Smotrich said his far-right Religious Zionist party would not vote in support, warning against releasing Palestinian prisoners he described as “the next generation of terrorist leaders, who will do everything to continue spilling rivers of Jewish blood”.
+While lawmakers on both sides of the Knesset voiced support, finance minister Bezalel Smotrich said his far-right Religious Zionist party would not back the plan, warning against releasing Palestinians held in Israeli prisons he described as “the next generation of terrorist leaders, who will do everything to continue spilling rivers of Jewish blood”.

 Ousting Hamas does not guarantee watertight security, and those in Israel will still need tangible assurances that peace will not only be immediate but lasting.